 - crumbled feta

 Preheat oven to 425 F. Generously oil pan, lay eggplant slices down and allow to soak up some of the oil.
 Flip the eggplant after the oil is soaked up and add more oil to allow the other side to soak in the oil, as well.
 Yes, more oil.
+Sprinkle salt onto each side of the eggplant.
+(Update: grill or broil your eggplant first until they are golden brown on the outside and slightly softened for the best flavor and texture!
+If you broil them, set them on a rack over a pan and place it about 6 inches away from the element so as not to burn it.)

 Put all remaining ingredients except feta into a large bowl and mix together.
 Spoon out the mixture over the eggplant slices and smooth out the top.